 3. Verify Before Acting

 Always verify the webhook signature before processing.
-Additionally, consider fetching the transaction from the API to confirm its current status before fulfilling orders or releasing funds.
+Additionally, consider fetching the transaction from the API to confirm its current status before fulfilling orders or releasing funds.4.
+Log Everything

 - 1st retry: 5 minutes